Appendix E: Code of Student Accountability

 VII.
 Interim Administrative Action

-5. Students may appeal emergency Suspension in writing to the Vice President for Student Affairs or designee at studentaffairs@towson.edu.
+- Students may appeal an Emergency Suspension in writing to the Vice President for Student Affairs or designee at VPSA@towson.edu.
+A student who receives an Emergency Suspension may also request a meeting with the Vice President for Student Affairs or designee to discuss the basis for the appeal.
 Appeals should provide evidence regarding why the allegations do not meet the imposition grounds listed in section VII.1.b. of this Code.
-Disagreement with the imposition of emergency Suspension is not grounds for appeal.
+Disagreement with the imposition of Emergency Suspension is not grounds for appeal.

 VIII.
 Accountability Actions